 How do I know which camera views my vehicle is equipped to support?

-In the CAMERA app, icons may be grayed out or unavailable if your vehicle is not equipped with the cameras to support the views.
+In the Camera app, icons may be grayed out or unavailable if your vehicle is not equipped with the cameras to support the views.
 Check your vehicle’s Monroney Label for the vehicle’s packaging information or talk to your dealer to learn which features are included on your vehicle.

 Why isn’t Transparent Trailer View working?